kluAA/DiplomacyBook/DiplomacyBook/README.md

     end

 Designing the backend for the friendship system required both a friend requests and friendships table.
 Accepting or declining a friend request triggers a DELETE request towards the friend requests entry.
 On accept, the controller action uses an ActiveRecord::Base transaction to create both the friendship entry and inverse relationship, and then destroys the entry for the friend request.

+## Possible Future Design Features

+Diplomacybook's design is very flexible where a variety of future features can be implemented.
+Some of these possible features include:

+* Messenger System (real time chat)
+* Search Feature (find new friends)
+* Events (use location api to host new events)
+* Likes (like posts and comments)
+* Abouts profile page (additional profile customization)